School leaders fear that stricter lunch program eligibility in the fall could make it harder for students to eat

 “By the time it flips, we’ll have been feeding everyone for free for six months,” he said.
 “They’re not going to understand why on Friday they got a free meal, but a few days later they suddenly have to pay for it.”

 During the pandemic, some districts have struggled to serve the volume of meals they typically do, according to Beverley Wheeler, director of D.C.
 Hunger Solutions, an advocacy organization.
 For example, D.C.
 Public Schools, which serves 52,000 children, served 1,106,483 meals between March 16 and Aug.
-19.
+19, according to the school system.

 During the same period last year, it served 2,840,987 meals, more than twice the amount.
 Wheeler said she fears that students are going without meals, and if they are getting them, they may not be as nutritious as the balanced school lunches.